Phonological history of English consonant clusters: S-cluster metathesis

 Final consonant clusters starting with /s/ sometimes undergo metathesis, meaning that the order of the consonants is switched.
 For example, the word ask may be pronounced like "ax", with the /k/ and the /s/ switched.

 This example has a long history: the Old English verb áscian also appeared as acsian, and both forms continued into Middle English, the latter, metathesizing to "ask".
 The form axe appears in Chaucer: "I axe, why the fyfte man Was nought housband to the Samaritan?"
 (Wife of Bath's Prologue, 1386), and was considered acceptable in literary English until about 1600.
 It persists in some dialects of rural England as well as in Ulster Scots as /ˈaks/, and in Jamaican English as /ˈaːks/, from where it has entered London English as /ˈɑːks/.

 S-cluster metathesis has been observed in some forms of African American Vernacular English, although it is not universal, one of the most stigmatized features of AAVE and often commented on by teachers.
 Examples of possible AAVE pronunciations include:

-Merger of /str/ and /skr/
+Merger of and

 For some speakers of African American Vernacular English, the consonant cluster /str/ is pronounced as /skr/.
 For example, the word street may be pronounced as /skrit/.

 The form has been found to occur in Gullah and in the speech of some young African Americans born in the Southern United States.
 It is reported to be a highly stigmatized feature, with children who use it often being referred to speech pathologists.